Set Up Stream Manager as SSL Proxy (for publishing/subscribing via WebRTC)

 To address this, we have implemented the option of using the Stream Manager as an SSL proxy for WebRTC.
 The proxy communication layer allows for publishing and subscribing using secure WebSockets via the Stream Manager.

-The Stream Manager uses Tyrus Client to establish a connection to the remote server internally.
-Once the user is connected to the Stream Manager WebSocket channel and the Tyrus Client is connected to the remote server, the proxy channel is said to be established.
+The Stream Manager uses websockets to establish a connection to the remote server internally.
+Once the user is connected to the Stream Manager WebSocket channel, the proxy channel is said to be established.

 The WebSocket layer is primarily used for relaying ICE Candidates, SDP, Status and Error messages between the browser client and the Red5 Pro node (edge/origin).